Frequently Asked Questions

 What happens if I do nothing?

-If you do nothing, and if the Settlement becomes final, you will be part of the Settlement Class and will receive the payment(s) described above in Question 13.
+If you do nothing, and if the Settlement becomes final, you will be part of the Settlement Class.
 You will give up your rights to sue Plaid (or continue to sue) or related entities (see Question 22) for claims arising out of or related to the allegations in the Plaintiffs' complaint.

 GETTING MORE INFORMATION